loopj/particle-cli-boilerplate/README.md

 ## Requirements

-You must have a copy of `particle-cli` installed on your machine and be signed in to the Particle Cloud:
+You must have a copy of the [Particle CLI](https://docs.particle.io/reference/cli/) installed on your machine and you must be signed in to the Particle Cloud:

 ```shell
 $ npm install -g particle-cli